tejachil/ECE2524-ExpenseTracker/README.md

 > **Sungha Song**: Implemented the roommates.py python code and got the add roommates, view roommates, and remove roommates functionality to work

+## GUI Usage
+After the project is built using the **make** command, open the executable file **ExpenseTracker** either from the terminal or by double clicking on it.
+The GUI is broken down into three section:

+>Roommates

+>>Manages the roommates by allowing you to add or remove roommates.
+The top field adds roommates and the bottom check boxes allow you to select roommates to remove.

+>Add Expense

+>>Allows users to add expenses.
+The first combo box allows user to chose the roommate who made the expense.
+Then, the amount of the expense can be entered in the line edit.
+Lastly, the user must choose all of the other roommates who owe the paid roommate for that expense.
+The program will automatically devide and calculate how much each individual owes the roommate.
+Also note that this application does not have a remove expense feature.
+Rather, every expense is considered an addition and expenses made against two people cancel eachother out when viewing the expenses.

+>View Expense

+>>Allows the user to select the roommate for which he or she would like to view the expense summary.
+When View is pressed for a selected roommate, the application displays how much everyone owes that particular roommate.
+A negative number means that the selected roommate owes the other person that much money.

 ## Python Usage
 ./roommate [-a] ROOMMATE_NAME [-r] ROOMMATE_NAME
 >-a, --add ROOMMATE_NAME